tabato/tabato/README.md

 ## ⚡ About Me
-I am currently a Senior Computer Science Major at Moravian University.
+I am currently an App Developer at Expedient.
 I enjoy the intricacies that come with being a developer and have strong interests that involve both Cyber Security and Cloud Computing.
-I aspire to land a role where I can maximize my abilities to not only code, but to effectively work and communicate with people.
-Outside of school, I enjoy playing sports, video games, and socializing with friends.
+I aspire to maximize my abilities to not only code, but to effectively work and communicate with people.
+Outside of work, I enjoy playing sports, video games, and socializing with friends.

 ## 📍 Notable Projects:
 * [Steam Web App](https://github.com/cs298-398f23/steamWebApp-TDK)